progit/progit/de/05-distributed-git/01-chapter5.markdown

 <!--When your branch work is finished and you’re ready to contribute it back to the maintainers, go to the original project page and click the "Fork" button, creating your own writable fork of the project.
 You then need to add in this new repository URL as a second remote, in this case named `myfork`:-->

 Wenn Dein Branch fertig ist und Du Deine Arbeit den Projekt Betreibern zur Verfügung stellen willst, gehst Du auf die Projekt Seite und klickst auf den „Fork“ Button.
 Dadurch legst Du Deinen eigenen Fork des Projektes an, in den Du dann schreiben kannst.
-Die Repository URL dieses Forks mußt Du dann als ein zweites, externes Repository („remote“) einrichten.
+Die Repository URL dieses Forks musst Du dann als ein zweites, externes Repository („remote“) einrichten.
 In unserem Beispiel verwenden wir den Namen `myfork`:

 	$ git remote add myfork (url)

 <!--You need to push your work up to it.
 It’s easiest to push the remote branch you’re working on up to your repository, rather than merging into your master branch and pushing that up.
 The reason is that if the work isn’t accepted or is cherry picked, you don’t have to rewind your master branch.
 If the maintainers merge, rebase, or cherry-pick your work, you’ll eventually get it back via pulling from their repository anyhow:-->

 Jetzt kannst Du Deine Änderungen dorthin hochladen.
 Am besten tust Du das, indem Du Deinen Topic Branch hochlädst (statt ihn in Deinen `master` Branch zu mergen und den dann hochzuladen).
-Dies deshalb, weil Du, wenn Deine Änderungen nicht akzeptiert werden, Deinen eigenen `master` Branch nicht zurücksetzen mußt.
+Dies deshalb, weil Du, wenn Deine Änderungen nicht akzeptiert werden, Deinen eigenen `master` Branch nicht zurücksetzen musst.
 Wenn die Projekt Betreiber Deine Änderungen mergen, rebasen oder cherry-picken, landen sie schließlich ohnehin in Deinem `master` Branch.

 	$ git push myfork featureA

 <!--When your work has been pushed up to your fork, you need to notify the maintainer.
 This is often called a pull request, and you can either generate it via the website — GitHub has a "pull request" button that automatically messages the maintainer — or run the `git request-pull` command and e-mail the output to the project maintainer manually.-->

-Nachdem Du Deine Arbeit in Deinen Fork hochgeladen hast, mußt Du die Projekt Betreiber benachrichtigen.
+Nachdem Du Deine Arbeit in Deinen Fork hochgeladen hast, musst Du die Projekt Betreiber benachrichtigen.
 Dies wird oft als „pull request“ bezeichnet.
 Du kannst ihn entweder direkt über die Webseite schicken (GitHub hat dazu einen „pull request“ Button) oder den Git Befehl `git request-pull` verwenden und manuell eine E-Mail an die Projekt Betreiber schicken.

 <!--The `request-pull` command takes the base branch into which you want your topic branch pulled and the Git repository URL you want them to pull from, and outputs a summary of all the changes you’re asking to be pulled in.
 For instance, if Jessica wants to send John a pull request, and she’s done two commits on the topic branch she just pushed up, she can run this:-->